DavidZirinsky/chat_app/README.md

 ## Overview
  This is a messenger API that sends messages from one user to another, it also stores messages for later retrieval.
-This app is hosted with Heroku, but can also be ran locally, as you can see below.
  This app uses email as a vehicle to send messages, no one ever said this would be a fast process!
  HTML is also removed from any message.
  ## How to run this with Docker